People in these Virginia localities should continue to wear masks, CDC advises

-RICHMOND, Va. — There is great news for many Virginians.
-There are even more localities in the Commonwealth where healthy people can safely take a break from wearing masks, according to the Centers for Disease Control and Prevention (CDC).
+RICHMOND, Va. — There is more good news for many Virginians.
+There are even more localities in the Commonwealth where healthy people can safely take a break from wearing masks, according to the latest weekly update from the Centers for Disease Control and Prevention (CDC).

 "There are three levels (low, medium, high), which are determined by looking at hospital beds being used by patients with COVID-19, new hospital admissions among people with COVID-19, and the total number of new COVID-19 cases in your area," CDC officials wrote.

-However, there are still a number of spots, many in southwestern Virginia, that are ranked as high where masking indoors is still recommended by the CDC.
+However, 23 localities, many in southwestern Virginia, are ranked as high where masking indoors is still recommended by the CDC.
+Prince George is the only Central Virginia locality ranked high after ticking up from medium last week.

 The CDC's new measures, which were announced Friday, Feb.
 25, focus less on positive test results and more on what’s happening at hospitals.